-Lawyer teams will receive a lawyer packet to begin preparing their briefs, complete with instructions, deadlines, etc by 5pm CST day after the Priority Deadline.
+Lawyer teams will receive a lawyer packet to begin preparing their briefs, complete with instructions, deadlines, etc by 5pm CST day after registration opens.
 Any registrations completed after this date will receive their assignments shortly after they register.
-However, the sooner we have those registrations, the more time your students will have to prepare their briefs. \There is a 4 team limit per school until after the Priority Deadline.
+However, the sooner we have those registrations, the more time your students will have to prepare their briefs.
+There is a 4 team limit per school until the day after registration opens.